danguzzo/CircularEEE_SDModel/README.md

 ## Model limitations

 The table below contains the model limitations and learning outcomes from potential tests.
 These tests are out of scope for this modelling effort, but they indicate future endeavours to enhance cofidence to the model, or reframe the model purpose.
-Model limitations present an opportunity for other researchers and decision-makers to enhance the Circular EEE SD model.
+Model limitations present an opportunity for other researchers and decision-makers to enhance the Circular EEE SD Model.

 Limitation|Potential learning outcomes
 ----------|---------------------------